mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 We will soon submit the IRkernel package to CRAN.
 Until then, you can install it via the devtools package:

 {% highlight R %}
-install.packages(c('repr', 'IRdisplay', 'crayon', 'pbdZMQ', 'devtools')) devtools::install_github('IRkernel/IRkernel')
-IRkernel::installspec()  # to register the kernel in the current R installation
+install.packages(c('repr', 'IRdisplay', 'crayon', 'pbdZMQ', 'devtools', 'stringr')) devtools::install_github('IRkernel/IRkernel') IRkernel::installspec()  # to register the kernel in the current R installation
 {% endhighlight %}